lizhanmit/learning-notes/spark-note/spark-note.md

 ![join-as-narrow-or-wide-dependency.png](img/join-as-narrow-or-wide-dependency.png)

-You an show the list of dependencies of a RDD via `dependencies()` method.
+You can show the list of dependencies of a RDD via `dependencies()` method.
 Spark will return:

 - Narrow dependency objects:
   - OneToOneDependency